Last Updated: 11 November 2019

 - Credit information about Customers, Vendors or Business Partners from credit reference agencies (for more information see Section 4 below).

-Personal Information: We use or may use your personal information for the following purposes (or as otherwise described at the point of collection) in line with the “legitimate interests” requirements of data protection laws:
+Personal Data: We use or may use your personal data for the following purposes (or as otherwise described at the point of collection) in line with the requirements of data protection laws and the “legitimate interests” we determine necessitate the collection:

 - Creating and administering records about your online account (if you have one), including your organization’s purchase history;